You have questions.

 WHAT IS THE DIFFERENCE BETWEEN LITIGATION, MEDIATION, AND ARBITRATION?

-• Litigation is the legal court process you are used to seeing on TV, where cases are decided in a formal court setting by a judge or commissioner after everyone has presented evidence and argument.
+- Litigation is the legal court process you have seen on TV, where cases are decided in a formal court setting by a judge or commissioner after everyone has presented evidence and argument.